sourcebroker/deployer-extended-database/README.rst

   | SQL that will be executed after importing database on current instance.
 The diffrence over "post_sql_in"
     is that you can use some predefined markers.
 For now only marker is {{domainsSeparatedByComma}} which consist of all domains defined in ``->set('public_urls', ['https://live.example.com']);`` and separated by comma.
-Having such marker allows to change active domain in database after import to other instnace as some frameworks keeps domain names in database.
+Having such marker allows to change active domain in database after import to other instance as some frameworks keeps domain names in database.

 |
 Examples
 --------